Tag Archives: MLite-880 Review

 Malahiteam in Russia licensed firmware out to a range of China-based manufacturers.
 The China-made “ATS” portables available from AliExpress and Banggood have been through numerous versions, including the ATS25 Pro + AIR desktop, the ATS25 Ultra, ATS25 XF (see https://www.youtube.com/watch?v=LJC-pAu4nUk), and these are increasingly emphasizing the spectrum option on the display.
 There have been some very interesting front panel designs such as the DP-666 based on the TF6686 chip, and the AMNVOLT ESP138, the first with dual 4732/6686 architecture (see: https://www.youtube.com/watch?v=m1njJskDSUI&pp=ygUMZXNwMTM4IHJHzGlv)

-What we had not seen until recently was anyone putting a spectrum display into a “traditional” portable cabinet (some years ago, I had suggested to County Comm/Maratac which carried a re-badged Tecsun PL-368 that they consider doing so.
-At one point I received a photo of a prototype which looked like a PL-368 with a spectrum display at the top.
+What we had not seen until recently was anyone putting a spectrum display into a “traditional” portable cabinet (some years ago, I had suggested to County Comm/Maratac which has carried a re-badged Tecsun PL-368 that they consider doing so.
+At one point I received from them a photo of a prototype which looked like a PL-368 with a spectrum display at the top.
 But to my knowledge nothing was done to advance that to market).

 WHAT IS THE MLite-880?